Edward C. Green

-Edward C. (Ted) Green (born 1944) is an American medical anthropologist working in public health and development.
+Edward C. (Ted) Green (1944-2025) was an American medical anthropologist working in public health and development.
 He was a senior research scientist at the Harvard School of Public Health and served as senior research scientist at the Harvard Center for Population and Development Studies for eight years, the last three years as director of the AIDS Prevention Project.
-He was later affiliated with the Department of Population and Reproductive Health at Johns Hopkins University (2011–14) and the George Washington University as research professor (since 2015).
+He was later affiliated with the Department of Population and Reproductive Health at Johns Hopkins University (2011–2014) and the George Washington University as research professor (since 2015).
 He was appointed to serve as a member of the Presidential Advisory Council on HIV/AIDS (2003–2007), and served on the Office of AIDS Research Advisory Council for the National Institutes of Health (2003–2006).
-Green serves on the board of AIDS.org and the Bonobo Conservation Initiative. and Medical Care Development.
+Green served on the board of AIDS.org, the Bonobo Conservation Initiative and Medical Care Development.

-Green has worked for more than 40 years in international development.
-Much of his work since the latter 1980s has been related to AIDS and sexually transmitted diseases, primarily in Africa, but also in Asia, Latin America, the Caribbean, the Middle East and Eastern Europe.
+Green worked for more than 40 years in international development.
+Much of his work since the latter 1980s was related to AIDS and sexually transmitted diseases, primarily in Africa, but also in Asia, Latin America, the Caribbean, the Middle East and Eastern Europe.
 He served as a public health adviser to the governments of both Mozambique and Eswatini (Swaziland.)
 In March 2009 Green's comments were widely quoted in the media when he publicly agreed with Pope Benedict XVI's claim that the distribution of condoms was not helping and might be aggravating the problem of the spread of AIDS in southern and east Africa.

+In 2004, he received the Philly Bongoley Lutaaya Award from the Ugandan North American Association (UNAA), acknowledges the efforts of individuals and corporations that raise the awareness of HIV/AIDS and its impact on social and economic sectors of Africa.